uilicious/uilicious-dockerfile/gluster/9.3/README.md

 ## Do not forget to upgrade gluster clients (after servers)

-Note you probably should switch off any workload, and do a restart after installs
+Note you probably should switch off any client workload, and do a restart after installs

 ```
 # Dependencies install steps for ubuntu